Housing and Recovery through Peer Services (HARPS)

 HARPS – Skagit & San Juan Counties

-The HARPS program in Skagit and San Juan counties provides short-term housing subsidy vouchers and the eligibility requirements are the same as those in the Snohomish County program.
+The HARPS program in Skagit and San Juan counties provides short-term housing subsidy vouchers for Compass Health clients that reside in Skagit and San Juan counties.
 HARPS vouchers can be used as described below, however, the program does not have accompanying peer supports or actual housing options tied to the service.

 What services are provided through HARPS?